PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/4-handle-plan-selection/README.md

           $componentItems = $productComponents['body']['items'];
         }

-        // Allow to use $componentItems in your tpl file
+        // Allow the use of $componentItems in your tpl file
         $this->context->smarty->assign([
           'componentItems' => $componentItems,
         ]);